-Understand that my behaviour brings rewards/consequences Responsible choices Make responsible choices and take action Work cooperatively in a group Seeing things from others' Perspectives Understand my actions affect others and try to see things from their points of view Choose to follow the Learning Charter Recognise that some words are used in hurtful ways try hard not to use hurtful words (e.g. gay, fat) Giving and receiving Compliments Tell you about a time when my words affected someone's feelings and what the consequences were Give and receive compliments and know how this feels learner to achieve the challenge Recognising and trying to overcome obstacles Recognise obstacles which might hinder my achievement and take steps to overcome them Manage the feelings of frustration that may arise when obstacles occur Evaluating learning processes Evaluate my own learning process and identify how it can be better next time Be confident in sharing my success with others and store my feelings in my internal treasure chest Take responsibility for keeping myself and others safe Respect for myself and others Healthy and safe choices Understand how complex my body is and how important it is to take care of it Respect my body and appreciate what it does for me Being a global citizen 2 Understand how my needs and rights are shared by children around the world and to identify how our lives may be different Empathise with children whose lives are different to mine and appreciate what I may learn from them Expressing appreciation for family and friends Know how to express my appreciation to my friends and family Enjoy being part of a family and friendship groups YEAR 4 BEING ME IN MY WORLD Being part of a class team Know my attitudes and actions make a difference to the class team Know how to use my Jigsaw Journal Know how good it feels to be included in a group and understand how it feels to be excluded Try to make people feel welcome and valued CELEBRATING DIFFERENCES Challenging assumptions Understand that, sometimes, we make assumptions based on what people look like Try to accept people for who they are Judging by appearance Understand what influences me to make assumptions based on how people look Question why I think what I do about other people DREAMS AND GOALS Hopes and dreams Tell you about some of my hopes and dreams Know how it feels to have hopes and dreams Broken Dreams Understand that sometimes hopes and dreams do not come true and that this can hurt HEALTHY ME Healthier friendships Recognise how different friendship groups are formed, how I fit into them and the friends I value the most Identify the feelings I have about my friends and my different friendship groups Group dynamics RELATIONSHIPS Jealousy Recognise situations which can cause jealousy in relationships Identify feelings associated with jealousy and suggest strategies to problem-solve when this happens Love and loss Identify someone I love and express why they are special to me MONEY MATTERS How can I plan a simple budget?
+Understand that my behaviour brings rewards/consequences Responsible choices Make responsible choices and take action Work cooperatively in a group Seeing things from others' Perspectives Understand my actions affect others and try to see things from their points of view Choose to follow the Learning Charter Recognise that some words are used in hurtful ways try hard not to use hurtful words (e.g. gay, fat) Giving and receiving Compliments Tell you about a time when my words affected someone's feelings and what the consequences were Give and receive compliments and know how this feels learner to achieve the challenge Recognising and trying to overcome obstacles Recognise obstacles which might hinder my achievement and take steps to overcome them Manage the feelings of frustration that may arise when obstacles occur Evaluating learning processes Evaluate my own learning process and identify how it can be better next time Be confident in sharing my success with others and store my feelings in my internal treasure chest Identify when something feels safe or unsafe Take responsibility for keeping myself and others safe Respect for myself and others Healthy and safe choices Understand how complex my body is and how important it is to take care of it Respect my body and appreciate what it does for me Show an awareness of how this could affect my choices Being a global citizen 2 Understand how my needs and rights are shared by children around the world and to identify how our lives may be different Empathise with children whose lives are different to mine and appreciate what I may learn from them Expressing appreciation for family and friends Know how to express my appreciation to my friends and family Enjoy being part of a family and friendship groups YEAR 4 BEING ME IN MY WORLD Being part of a class team Know my attitudes and actions make a difference to the class team Know how to use my Jigsaw Journal Know how good it feels to be included in a group and understand how it feels to be excluded CELEBRATING DIFFERENCES Challenging assumptions Understand that, sometimes, we make assumptions based on what people look like Try to accept people for who they are Judging by appearance DREAMS AND GOALS Hopes and dreams Tell you about some of my hopes and dreams Know how it feels to have hopes and dreams Broken Dreams Understand that sometimes hopes and dreams do not HEALTHY ME Healthier friendships Recognise how different friendship groups are formed, how I fit into them and the friends I value the most Identify the feelings I have about my friends and my different friendship groups RELATIONSHIPS Jealousy Recognise situations which can cause jealousy in relationships Identify feelings associated with jealousy and suggest strategies to problem-solve when this happens Love and loss MONEY MATTERS How can I plan a simple budget?
 How Do I Plan a Budget?
 Create a Budget MoneySense (mymoneysense.com) Why is it important to keep your money safe?
 How to Keep Money Safe Teaching Resources MoneySense (mymoneysense.com) How does money affect my feelings?
-Money Management & Its Impact On Our Wellbeing MoneySense (mymoneysense.com)